 - Individual members or a team of two (2) or three (3) members from active, local chapters may participate in both the fall and spring online VBC.
 A team member cannot be on more than one (1) team at a time.
 Team members cannot be changed once a team has registered.
-Members are unable to participate in any other event if they have qualified and plan on participating at the NLC.
+Members are unable to participate in any other event if they have qualified and plan on participating in the NLC event.

 - Register an individual or team up to three (3) individuals